suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 ## Usage

-Below are step-by-step instructions on how to use the tool and some example.
+Below are step-by-step instructions on how to use the tool and some examples.

 Navigate to the repository